GarinJTanner/Final-Project/Blue-Team.md

 **HTTP Request Size Monitor**
 - **Metric:** Packetbeat
 - **Threshold:** WHEN sum() of 'http.request.bytes' OVER all documents IS ABOVE 3500 FOR THE LAST 1 minute
-- **Vulnerability Mitigated:** Brute force
+- **Vulnerability Mitigated:** DDoS attack
 -  **Reliability:** High reliability.
 Given the simplicity of the website, typical traffic should not exceed the appointed threshold.

 **CPU Usage Monitor**
 - **Metric:** Metricbeat
-- **Threshold:** WHEN max() OF 'system.process.total.pct' OVER all documents IS ABOVE 0.5 FOR THE LAST 5 minutes
+- **Threshold:** WHEN max() OF 'system.process.cpu.total.pct' OVER all documents IS ABOVE 0.5 FOR THE LAST 5 minutes
-- **Vulnerability Mitigated:** TODO
+- **Vulnerability Mitigated:** DDoS attack
-- **Reliability:** TODO: Does this alert generate lots of false positives/false negatives?
-Rate as low, medium, or high reliability.
+- **Reliability:** Low/Medium reliability depending on web traffic.